SonyaNadesan/SonyaNadesan/README.md

 - 🎓 Worked as an Academic Mentor and later, as a Teaching Assistant at Kingston University
 - 🎓 Graduated with a First Class Hons and was selected to give the Vote of Thanks at our graduation ceremony
 - 💻 Kick-started my career at GenSight (2017 - 2019), mainly working on spreadsheet development and legacy web applications
-- 💻 I joined the marketing team at leading charity, Marie Curie - developing skills that were more relevant to modern deevelopment
+- 💻 I joined the marketing team at leading charity, Marie Curie - developing skills that were more relevant to modern development
 - 💻 Shortlisted in the Future Stars of Tech - Developer Category (2019)
+- 💻 Continued to mentor friends who were aspiting Software Engineers, as well as providing feedback on their CVs
 - 💻 In 2020, I decided to leave Marie Curie after being offered three jobs; accepted offer was pulled due to the pandemic
 - 💻 I had a virtual farewell, and started interviewing virtually.
 Within a month, I was offered four more jobs
 - 💻 I joined the marketing team at global cyersecurity company, Mimecast (NASDAQ); I was onboarded during the lockdown!